DrorArbiv/ML-Diabetes-Project/README.md

 ## **Overview**
 This project is a collaboration between [@DrorArbiv](https://github.com/DrorArbiv) and [@Eynat_Sela](https://github.com/Eynat_Sela).

-This project aims to develop a machine learning model for predicting diabetes based on health indicators.
+This project aims to develop machine learning models for predicting diabetes based on health indicators.
 The dataset used for this project is sourced from Kaggle and contains various health-related features along with information on whether an individual has diabetes or not.

 ## **Dataset**
 The dataset used in this project is the Diabetes Health Indicators Dataset obtained from Kaggle.
 It includes a variety of health indicators such as age, body mass index (BMI), blood pressure, cholesterol levels, and more.